MicrosoftDocs/intellicode/docs/intellicode-privacy.md

 ---
 # IntelliCode privacy

-This article describes privacy information and settings for IntelliCode for Visual Studio.
+This article describes privacy information and settings for IntelliCode for Visual Studio and Visual Studio Code.

 ## IntelliCode Whole Line Completions